College of Arts and Sciences

 Departmental Degree Requirements

-The general requirements of the department are kept to a minimum in order to encourage students to be educated in accordance with each program area’s own interests and goals, as well as those of the students.
-The basic requirements are outlined below; these and other requirements are more completely described in the department’s Guidelines for the Operation of the Doctoral Programs.
+The general requirements of the department are kept to a minimum in order to encourage students to be educated in accordance with each program area's own interests and goals, as well as those of the students.
+The basic requirements are outlined below; these and other requirements are more completely described in the department's Graduate Student Handbook.

 Incoming students are admitted into one of the five doctoral programs.
 First-year students work ten hours per week with a faculty member who is conducting research in an area of interest to the student.
 This collaborative work often evolves into a master's thesis.
 During the first two years, students complete one advanced statistics course.
 A basic statistics course is also required if the student has not previously taken an introductory statistics course.
 Most students are required to complete an empirical thesis and obtain an "in-flight" master's degree en route to completing the doctoral degree.
 The student's supervisory committee and program area guidelines are used to determine whether a student must complete the master's degree.